llm-bible/llm-bible.github.io/_publications/ding2022is.markdown

 bibkey: ding2022is
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.10450"}
-tags: ['Model Architecture', 'GPT', 'Few-Shot']
+tags: ['Few-Shot', 'GPT', 'Model Architecture']
 ---
 Data annotation is the process of labeling data that could be used to train machine learning models.
 Having high-quality annotation is crucial, as it